IgniteUI/igniteui-angular-examples/README.md

 # igniteui-angular-examples
-angular sample browser with stand-alone projects with examples hpw to use igniteui-angular components
+Angular app with stand-alone examples how to use igniteui-angular components